 Studio MOA Photographs

-And looking at the era we are living, many architects are discussing theory as “minimalism”, “less is more”, “Sachlichkeit”, etc. The logic of construction seems to reveal itself in a clear way.
-But if we trace back to the origin that people construct a building in order to provide a shelter for themselves, all the theories seem to be questioned.
-For the construction of studio MOA which is “lighter” than a normal architecture, whether there can be a “undisciplined” attitude to build?
-We are not affected by the shackles of any theory, only rely on to the worship for the nature, the sun, the wind, and the water.
+And looking at the era we are living, many architects are discussing theory as “minimalism,” “less is more,” “Sachlichkeit,” etc. The logic of construction seems to reveal itself.
+But if we trace back to the origin that people construct a building to provide shelter for themselves, all the theories seem to be questioned.
+For the construction of studio MOA, which is “lighter” than a standard architecture, whether there can be an “undisciplined” attitude to build?
+We are not affected by the shackles of any theory, only rely on the worship for nature, the sun, the wind, and the water.

 Then the design intention is coming into being, to build with instinct, not rely on any theory.
 Here, the building becomes a vital individual.
 Many non-construction materials are used here.
-Matter goes beyond the attributes defined by the people and return to a simple identity.
-For example, we can see different colors of old doors coil aging into the walls of courtyard, socket wiring decorating Cafe background wall, iron architectural section model becoming a table, metal curtain becoming partitions and so on.
+The matter goes beyond the attributes defined by the people and returns to simple identity.
+For example, we can see different colors of old doors coil aging into the walls of the courtyard, socket wiring decorating Cafe background wall, iron architectural section model becoming a table, metal curtain becoming partitions, and so on.

-It accepts and welcomes daylight, wind, birds and even stray dogs and cats.
-In order to allow daylight to fill in the building, the top interface and the vertical interface of the space are made of material with good light transmission and diffuse reflection properties.
+It accepts and welcomes daylight, wind, birds, and even stray dogs and cats.
+To allow sunlight to fill in the building, the top interface and the vertical interface of the space are made of a material with excellent light transmission and diffuse reflection properties.
 Perhaps precisely because of the “fragility” of the building, the project has delivered a magical moment, a delicate balance between construction and non-construction.

 When we experience it, we feel peaceful and free.
-Even, we can’t simply use a still image to perceive it.
+Even we can’t merely use a still image to perceive it.
 Just like the Chinese classical garden, you must walk through it, to experience the light changing from bright to dark, or a corner to be suddenly enlightened.